 5. Acid Reflux

-This stomach acid irritates your tongue and is the cause for the inflammation of taste buds.
+This stomach acid is the major cause for the inflammation of taste buds.
 You may feel a sore throat due to this acid reflux.

 Also, you may feel this irritating swollen taste buds at the back of the throat and not at the side or tip of the tongue.
 But in severe cases, enlarged taste buds may spread all over the tongue.